KEPHA222/mysql_node/README.md

 Simple app for using MySql with Node(crud application). <br>

 #run <br>
-install nodemon to auto-save and auto-update then run the Server at PORT:3000 'http://localhost:3000/'
+install nodemon to auto-save and auto-update then running on Server PORT:3000 'http://localhost:3000/'